IN THIS ARTICLE

 Once you've got the story, make the most of it.

 Quotes and links to these case studies will help support existing content such as blog posts, whitepapers, or social media snippets.
-Focus on the unique challenges and outcomes of the project, and emphasise the strategic approach you took rather than the client's identity.
+Focus on the project's unique challenges and outcomes, and emphasise the strategic approach you took rather than the client's identity.
 This allows you to maximise the case study’s utility and reach while maintaining confidentiality.

 TB-CC-738x172